okta/okta.github.io/_source/_posts/2018-06-18-spring-boot-angular-auth-code-flow.md

 ---
 layout: blog_post
-title: "Deploy Your Secure Spring Boot and Angular PWA as a Single Artifact"
+title: "Deploy Your Secure Spring Boot + Angular PWA as a Single Artifact"
 author: mraible
 description: "This post shows you how to package your Spring Boot and Angular app into a single JAR artifact.
 It also shows how to switch from using OAuth's implicit flow to authorization code flow."
 tags: [spring-boot, angular, oauth, authorization code flow]